-10 Biggest Guard Dogs That Also Make Great Companions
+10 Biggest Guard Dogs That Are Also Great Companions

 Throughout history, domesticated dogs have had the very important job of protecting their home and property from threats and predators.
 In fact, many dogs thrive on constant companionship and have a natural protective instinct that makes them ideal family guard dogs.